Honolulu coastline aerial view

 What is a leasehold property in Hawaii and can I get a mortgage on one?+

-A leasehold property means you own the structure but lease the land from a landowner.
-Mortgages on leasehold properties are available but require the remaining lease term to exceed the loan term by at least 10 years.
+A leasehold property means you own the structure but lease the land from a landowner (often the Bishop Estate or other large landowners).
+Mortgages on leasehold properties are available but have additional requirements.
+For conventional loans, lenders require at least 5 years remaining on the lease term after the loan term expires — meaning a 30-year loan requires at least 35 years remaining on the lease.
+Some lenders restrict leasehold financing entirely.
 Fee simple (owning both land and structure) is generally preferred by lenders.

 How long does mortgage pre-approval take in Hawaii?+

-A standard pre-approval typically takes 1–3 business days once all required documents are submitted (pay stubs, W-2s, tax returns, bank statements, and ID).
-A fully underwritten TBD approval takes longer but provides stronger negotiating power in Hawaii's competitive market.
+A standard pre-approval typically takes 1 business day once all required documents are received.
+Required documents include pay stubs, W-2s, tax returns, bank statements, and a government-issued ID.
+A fully underwritten pre-approval (TBD approval) takes longer but provides stronger negotiating power in Hawaii's competitive market.

 What are typical closing costs in Hawaii?+

-Closing costs in Hawaii typically range from 2–4% of the loan amount.
+Closing costs in Hawaii typically range from 1.5–2% of the purchase price.
 Buyers pay lender fees, title insurance, escrow fees, prepaid interest, and property tax impounds.
-On an $800,000 purchase, expect $16,000–$32,000 in total closing costs.
+On an $800,000 purchase, expect approximately $12,000–$16,000 in total closing costs.

 Can I use a VA loan to buy a condo in Hawaii?+